Icinga/pkg-icinga2-debian/doc/3-monitoring-basics.md

 ### <a id="event-commands"></a> Event Commands

-Unlike notifications event commands for hosts/services are called on every check execution if one of these conditions match:
+Unlike notifications, event commands for hosts/services are called on every check execution if one of these conditions match:

 * The host/service is in a [soft state](3-monitoring-basics.md#hard-soft-states)